RareRuminare/rareruminare.github.io/_includes/clive/lamb.md

 * The rest in mince

 This will be portioned and bagged ready for the freezer.
 Mince and stew will be packed in 0.5kg bags.
 Chops will be packed four per bag.
 Roasts will be bagged individually and labelled.

-# Further reading

-You can find out more about how or animals live and our lamb is prepared [here](/blog/our-lamb)

 [cover-image]: /images/lamb-square.jpg